Table of Contents

 2. Showcase security

 Using “trust signals” to show that your website and checkout are safe can help boost customer confidence and conversions.
-Presenting recognizable security badges from tools that your ecommerce store uses, such as from McAfee or GeoTrust, can help reassure customers that their data is safe.
+Presenting recognizable security badges from tools your ecommerce site uses, such as from McAfee or GeoTrust, can help reassure customers that their data is safe.

 According to a survey by Actual Insights, 61% of customers have not purchased something because trust logos were missing, while over 75% said they didn’t buy because they didn’t recognize the trust logos used.

 Finally, boost customer confidence by offering trusted one-click payment options, like PayPal or Apple Pay.
-This is especially important on mobile, where 20.2% of customers cite security concerns as a reason for not converting.
+Allowing your customers to pay with a secure payment method is especially important on mobile, where 20.2% of customers cite security concerns as a reason for not converting.
 These also speed up the checkout process by allowing customers to skip entering their credit card info.

-Transparency is key when it comes to ecommerce.
-Make sure that your shipping costs and return policies are easy to find on your website without the customer having to click through the checkout process.
-Consider listing available shipping options and your returns policy on each product page so that the customer doesn’t have to look too far.
+Transparency is crucial when it comes to ecommerce.
+Ensure that your shipping costs and return policies are easy to find on your website without the customer clicking through the checkout process.
+Consider listing available shipping options, your returns policy, and any extra costs on each product page so that the customer doesn’t have to look too far.

 Shipping costs might not be the same for every customer, as cart value, shipping destination, and other factors can play a role in the ultimate cost.
 Let shoppers know what options you have available and whether you offer free shipping above a certain cart size or expedited shipping for an upcharge.